open-edge-platform/.github/profile/README.md

-# Welcome to Open Edge Platform GitHub Organization!
+# Welcome to the Open Edge Platform GitHub Organization!

 Intel’s Open Edge Platform is a secure, optimized open platform for delivering scalable edge solutions.